 While a graduate student at Juilliard, Ms. Rhee has performed with the New York Philharmonic as a substitute violist, the Death of Classical music series in collaboration with Cantori New York, and the Apex Ensemble, formerly known as the Montclair Orchestra.
 She has participated in studio recording work for this year’s Michael Buble Christmas television show and the Don’t Worry Darling film, expected to release in the fall of 2022.
 She recently performed with the Wisconsin Philharmonic, Mozart's Sinfonia Concertante for violin and viola with her brother Julian, who is currently pursuing a Bachelor of Music degree at the New England Conservatory.

-This is Ms Rhee's second season at Pierce Hill Performing Arts.
+This is Ms Rhee's third season at Pierce Hill Performing Arts.